vtex-apps/store-indexer/docs/README.md

 ### Routes

-The app updates internal routes by saving the correct page type and canonical route ID.
-Flags deactivated products as "not found."
+Store Indexer updates internal routes by saving the correct page type and canonical route ID, and flags deactivated products as "not found".

 ### Search URLs